PC-98

 1998

 The most notable franchise to debut on the PC-98 was a series of five dōjin games collectively known as the Touhou Project.
 These games were made by a one-man team and helped define the concept of “bullet hell” shooters.
 The series has gained enough notoriety for Touhou Project to be inducted into the Guinness World Records as the “most prolific fan-made shooter series.”
 (What an oddly specific category.)
-Touhou games are famous for featuring for a cast of characters comprised entirely of little girls.
+Touhou games are famous for featuring a cast of characters comprised entirely of little girls.
 Despite its harmless exterior, the games are also notoriously difficult.
-The first several games in series were a little rough around the edges, but the series found its identity in the fourth and fifth games.
+The first several games in series were a little rough around the edges, but the franchise found its identity in the fourth and fifth games.
 To date, over 20 Touhou games have been released.
 Mystic Square was the final Touhou game released on the PC-98 and featured gameplay similar to its Windows-based sequels.
 The music is upbeat and the graphics are adorable, but the game is agonizing.
 The game looks like an explosion of color due to the staggering amount of enemy projectiles and explosions on screen at any given time.
 If dodging the projectiles wasn’t difficult enough, the game also encourages players to take risks by offering more points for collecting items near the top of the playing area.
 With the exception of pornographic adventure games, no genre defined the PC-98 more than dōjin shooters.
 This list simply wouldn’t have been complete without Touhou.
 Singling out the best Touhou game on PC-98 is like opening a can of worms, but Mystic Square simply feels more refined than its predecessors.

 1